Vada Pinson: Professional career

 1961 was much of the same in consistent production, playing in all 154 games for the third straight year while having 208 hits (a career high and league high) on 607 at-bats with 101 runs, 34 doubles, 16 home runs and 87 RBIs on a .343 batting average and .379 OBP.
 He finished 3rd in the MVP voting while receiving a Gold Glove, his only career win.
 He had a career high .883 OPS.
 He finished 2nd for the batting title to Roberto Clemente, who edged him out by eight percentage points.
 For the third year in a row, he led the league in putouts with 391.
 That year, the Reds won the league pennant, going 93-61 (a 26-game improvement) while gaining the right to play the New York Yankees in the 1961 World Series.
 Pinson had two hits in 22 at-bats for a .091 batting average as the Reds lost to the Yankees in five games.
+As it turned out, this was his only postseason appearance in his career.

 The following year, he played 155 games (with this being the first season of the National League having 162 games), having 181 hits with 107 runs, 31 doubles, 23 home runs, 100 RBIs, 26 stolen bases on a .292 batting average and a .341 OBP.
 He had a .817 OPS, his fourth straight year with an OPS above 800.
 He had 344 putouts as an outfielder, 5th best in the league.
 However, his season was marred by an embarrassing incident in which he took a swing at club reporter Earl Lawson, who suggested that Pinson would be able to hit for .350 if he went for bunts every so often instead of going for home runs along with questionable fielding.
 The charges were dropped, but Pinson stated that this was the most embarrassing moment of his career.